 Preparing Your Car For A Storm: Car Storm Kit

-Include items like energy bars, beef jerky, canned tuna, crackers, and canned beans.
+Include items like energy bars, beef jerky, canned tuna (don’t forget the can opener!!), crackers, and canned beans.
 Nuts and raisins are also good choices.
 You may also want to consider vacuum-packed food items.
+Also, ALWAYS have water bottles in your car!
+You just never know when you might get stuck in your car and need these items!

 * Clothing – You’ll want at least one change of clothing in case you get wet, along with heavier clothing and boots to keep you warm in the event you are snowed in.
 Be sure to have one or two thick blankets stored as well.